 So, you can encrypt multiple domains with a single SSL certificate, but what about sub-domains?
-What if you only own a single domain, do you really need to buy SANs to encrypt a bunch of sub-domains?
+What if you only own a single domain, do you need to buy SANs to encrypt a bunch of sub-domains?
 No!
 There’s a specialized type of SSL certificate for sub-domains.

 It’s called a Wildcard.

 Wildcard SSL is an incredibly versatile certificate type, it can encrypt an unlimited number of sub-domains on a single certificate.
 Seriously, as many as you have.
 And you don’t pay per the sub-domain like you would with Multi-Domain, you just buy a single Wildcard and it covers everything.
 Best of all, you can even add sub-domains after you purchase the Wildcard and as long as you re-issue the certificate it will protect the new sub-domains too.

 Here’s how it works, during the CSR generation process you use an asterisk in place of the sub-domain level you’re looking to encrypt (i.e., *.domain.com).
 Once the Wildcard is issued all the sub-domains at that level will be encrypted.

-A couple things to keep in mind, you WILL need multiple Wildcards if you want to encrypt sub-domains at different domain levels.
-Also, Wildcard SSL is not available in EV, so if you want a business authenticated Wildcard solution you’ll have to settle for OV.
+A couple of things to keep in mind, you WILL need multiple Wildcards if you want to encrypt sub-domains at different domain levels.
+Also, Wildcard SSL is not available in EV, so if you want a business authenticated Wildcard solution, you’ll have to settle for OV.

 Multi-Domain Wildcard SSL

 And finally, we have the Multi-Domain Wildcard SSL certificate.
 As the name suggests, this is a jack-of-all-trades certificate type that functions as both a Wildcard and a Multi-Domain certificate.